sanjay-thiyagarajan/AgroAssist/README.md

 ### Book an on-site visit using Hubspot Contact Form:
 Our experts will visit your site and provide personalized assistance in diagnozing your crops

+### Who are we ?
+We're a team of 3 undergrad students who love to build new products.
+We're planning to build AgroAssist to become an open source agro-tech platform which aims to provide service to farmers and help them get the most out of their crops by using state of the art deep-learning based methods.

+## How did HubSpot help us ?

+* **Hubspot Form**: It enables the potential customers to seamlessly book an on-site visit fot further diagnosis of their crops.
+* **ChatFlow**: ChatFlow helps us establish contact with the customer rapidly and provide immediate assistance with their crop diseases.
+* **Hubspot Marketing Hub**: We use HubSpot marketing hub to send newsletter emails at scale to our contacts.
+* **Hubspot Contacts**: The contacts feature in HubSpot has helped us to easily keep track of and manage our contacts.
+* **Hubspot Page Builder**: The page builder tool helped us build amazing webpages for our forms and the AgroAssist shop.